 Coming from the subzero temperatures at home in Ontario to the warmer climes of coastal British Columbia, Bob and I expected to see an assortment of duck species when birdwatching at the Reifel Migratory Bird Sanctuary, but the unexpected sighting of numerous Spotted Towhees caught us totally off guard.
 Eastern Towhees are seen in Ontario during spring, summer and fall.
 As we soon learned, Spotted Towhees winter on Vancouver Island and temperate areas along B.C.’s western coast.
 Read more

-As Bob and I rounded the trail that borders West Field at the George C. Reifel Migratory Bird Sanctuary, we could not believe our eyes.
-In a wide channel in the midst of a slough were several groupings of very impressive ducks: Northern Shoveler Ducks, to be exact.
-We had never seen this species of duck before but there was no mistaking this Northern Shoveler Duck with its over-sized bill.
+As Bob and I rounded a trail at the Reifel Migratory Bird Sanctuary, in British Columbia, Canada, we could not believe our eyes.
+In a wide channel in the midst of a slough were several groups of Northern Shoveler Ducks.
 Read more

 Northern Pintail Ducks At Reifel Bird Sanctuary in British Columbia